bpan2/httplinkchecker/README.md

 		$java -jar httplinkchecker.jar -v arg-1 arg-2 ...

 	0.3 Explanation:
-		1. the tool, named as httplinkchecker, is an executable jar file in java.
+		1. the tool is an executable jar file in java.
 			Before using it, on Windows 10's cmd.exe, issue the following command: javac
-			to check if your machine has installed the latest version of jdk 15.
+			to check if your machine has installed the latest version of jdk 15 or 14.

-		2. the CLI arguments are separated by one space keystroke;
+		2. the CLI arguments are separated by one space key stroke;

 	  	3. arg-1 and arg-2, etc can be
 			either a directory/folder path